GluuFederation/docs-ce-prod/docs/source/admin-guide/oxtrust-ui.md

 ## Passport
 The Passport authentication middleware enables inbound identity for SAML, OAuth, and OpenID Connect (all of which can be referred to as "inbound identity").
 Passport normalizes the process of supporting user authentication at external identity providers and user registration in your Gluu Server.
 Learn more about [Passport](../authn-guide/passport.md) in the inbound identity docs.

+This tab is hidden until Passport is enabled for [SAML](../authn-guide/inbound-saml-passport.md#enable-passport) and/or [OAuth/OpenID Connect](../authn-guide/inbound-oauth-passport.md#enable-passport)

 ## OpenID Connect
 The OpenID Connect protocol is supported by default in all Gluu Server deployments.
 Learn more about configuring and managing OpenID Connect in the [OpenID Connect](./openid-connect.md) portion of the docs.